A-Spot (AFE Zone): Location, Anatomy and Stimulation

-Modern science is still discovering new things about female pleasure and health.
-For a long time, many women have struggled with vaginal dryness and physical discomfort.
-Doctors often try to solve this with chemicals or pills that affect the whole body.
+For a long time, many women have dealt with vaginal dryness and physical discomfort.
+Doctors often try to solve this with pills or gels that affect the whole body.

 However, there is a specific spot inside the body that can trigger a natural healing reflex.
 This area is known as the A-spot or the AFE zone.